rayhan028/poseidon_core_backup/README.md

 Limit | number of tuples, input | Limits the input list to the given number of tuples ForeachRelationship | TO or FROM, RelationshipType, input | Traverses all incoming or outgoing relationships of the given type
-Sort |  sort function, input | Orders tuples according to the sorting function Group | [ GroupKey list ], input | Group all tuples based on grouping key(s) Aggregate | [ AggregateType list ], input | Apply aggregate function(s) and appends the output to tuple AppendToTuple | [ result function ], input | Computes a query result and appends it to tuple Union | [ query list ], input | Combines the tuples of multiple queries Create | (n:NodeType { key: val, ...} ), input | Creates a new node from the literals or the input Create | ($1)-[r:RelationshipType { key: val, ...} ]->($2), input | Creates a new relationship from the literals or the input
+Sort |  sort function, input | Orders tuples according to the sorting function Group | [ GroupKey list ], input | Groups all tuples based on grouping key(s) Aggregate | [ AggregateType list ], input | Applies aggregate function(s) and appends the output to tuple AppendToTuple | result function, input | Computes a query result and appends it to tuple Union | [ query list ], input | Combines the tuples of multiple queries AlgoShortestPath | SPATHTYPE, relationship predicate, weight function, input | Performs a uni/bi-directional search for the weighted/unweighted or top-k shortest paths between node pairs and appends the paths and/or their weights to tuple
+Create | (n:NodeType { key: val, ...} ), input | Creates a new node from the literals or the input Create | ($1)-[r:RelationshipType { key: val, ...} ]->($2), input | Creates a new relationship from the literals or the input